-By Eloise Bevan, technical Analyst at ABGI UK
+By Eloise Bevan, Innovation Funding Consultant at ABGI UK

 Researchers from Australia have recently developed a new proteomics (study of proteins) technique called ‘ubiquitin clipping’, in collaboration with scientists at the MRC Laboratory of molecular Biology in Cambridge, UK.
 Ubiquitin is a small regulatory protein that is found in most tissues of eukaryotes organisms; those who have cells with a cell nucleus enclosed within its membrane.